apache/kylin/website/docs/operations/access-control/user_management.md

 When the parameter `kylin.metadata.random-admin-password.enabled=false`, it will not regenerate a random password but the fixed password `KYLIN`.
 If the parameter `kylin.metadata.random-admin-password.enabled` is set from `false` to `true` , it will regenerate a random password and display it on the console after all the Kylin nodes restarted.

 **Caution** When run this command, Kylin will enter maintenance mode.
 If the command is interrupted by force, you may need to exit maintain mode manually.
-Refer to [maintenance_mode](../system-operation/maintenance_mode.md).
+Refer to [Maintenance Mode](../system-operation/maintenance_mode.md).

 ### <span id="pwd">Reset password for Non-admin</span>